-2014/15 2015/16
+2015/16 2016/17

 £000 £000

-(493) Balance at 1 April (499)
+(499) Balance at 1 April (511)

-(53) 47 New Receipts/Revaluations Transfer to the Capital Receipts Reserve upon receipt of cash (12) 0
+(12) New Receipts/Revaluations (56)

-(499) Balance at 31 March (511)
+(511) Balance at 31 March (567)

 32. PENSIONS RESERVE

 The Pensions Reserve absorbs the timing differences arising from the different arrangements for accounting for post-employment benefits and for funding benefits in accordance with statutory provisions.
 The debit balance on the Pensions Reserve therefore shows a shortfall in the benefits earned by past and current employees and the resources the Council has set aside to meet them.
 The statutory arrangements will ensure that funding will have been set aside by the time the benefits come to be paid.
 Full details of the Pension Scheme are set out in Note 42.